News and Notices

 - PIDB Chair Nancy Soderberg participated in a panel on Secrecy and Security on March 14, 2013 sponsored by the Brennan Center for Justice.
 For more information and to see a video of the panel discussion, visit the PIDB Blog.

-The Public Interest Declassification Board (PIDB) is an advisory committee established by Congress in order to promote the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
+The Public Interest Declassification Board (PIDB) is an advisory committee established by Congress in 2000, in order to promote the fullest possible public access to a thorough, accurate, and reliable documentary record of significant U.S. national security decisions and activities.
 The President appointed Nancy Soderberg as chair of the Board and Martin C. Faga, William H. Leary, and Elizabeth Rindskopf Parker as members.
-The Minority Leader of the House appointed David Skaggs.
-The Speaker of the House appointed William O. Studeman and the Majority Leader of the Senate appointed Sanford Ungar.
+The Minority Leader of the House appointed David Skaggs and the Speaker of the House appointed William O. Studeman.
+The Majority Leader of the Senate appointed Sanford Ungar and the Minority Leader of the Senate appointed Kenneth L. Wainstein.

 The Director of the Information Security Oversight Office (ISOO), serves as the PIDB Executive Secretary, and the ISOO staff provides staff support on a reimbursable basis.